B1gF1s4/TLD-Twitch-Integration/README.md

 if you uninstall TTI, but want to preserve your redeems on twitch and want to relink them at a later point, keep the file /TLD-Twitch-Integration/redeems.json from your Mods folder.

-!!!! limitation: twitch allows for a maximum of 50 custom rewards (redeems) which includes both enabled and disabled redeems
+*limitation: twitch allows for a maximum of 50 custom rewards (redeems) which includes both enabled and disabled*

 ## Requirements
 - if you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)